IsraelHikingMap/Map/README.md

 Building the map is composed of two steps:
 * [Tile Generation with Maperitive](#tile-generation-with-maperitive): The first part of following manual will explain how to create an Israel hiking style map (256x256 PNG tiles).
 Note that this might be tricky on PCs that has windows 32bit and less than 8GB RAM).
-* MOBAC: The second part of the following manual will explain how to convert the map for offline use on an android device.
+* [OruxMaps map generation with MOBAC](#oruxmaps-map-generation-with-mobac): The second part of the following manual will explain how to convert the map for offline use on an android device.